GavinHuttley/MutationDiseqAnalysis/README.md

 # Mutation Disequilibrium Analysis

-These are controlled vi the `mdeqasis` command line tool.
+These are controlled via the `mdeqasis` command line tool.

+# TODO

+- [ ] All of the data should be uploaded to Zenodo
+- [ ] write a script that copies all the data and results from zenodo into the container if the data and results are not already present
+- [ ] connect the script to the dockerfile via `devcontainer.json` file
+- [ ] Provide a link to our other instructions on using VS Code to open a directory when you have Docker installed and instantiate a container.

+## Running the commands

+We provide a Dockerfile for constructing the computational environment necessary to repeat these analyses.

-## Analysis of microbial 16S sequences
+## Sampling of microbial 16S sequences

 The following subcommands were run: